torvalds/linux/Documentation/networking/device_drivers/intel/igb.rst

 ------------------------------------------------------------
 You can set a MAC address of a Virtual Function (VF), a default VLAN and the rate limit using the IProute2 tool.
-Download the latest version of the IProute2 tool from Sourceforge if your version does not have all the features you require.
+Download the latest version of the IProute2 tool from Sourceforge if your version does yest have all the features you require.

 Credit Based Shaper (Qav Mode)